 Key tip: Don't be afraid to enrich your piece if the topic can benefit from eloquent language.
 If highly descriptive text is for you, and the documents you enjoy writing, practice this kind of writing regularly to develop your skill.
 Rearrange words and sentences for best effect.
 Before release, always re-read your work later to re-evaluate with a fresh eye.

 Have fun!
-It's just another journey.
+It's just another part of the writer's journey.